AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - If the need for the leave is not foreseeable (i.e. an emergency), the notice must be given as soon as “practicable.”
 This normally means two business days, absent extenuating circumstances.

-What type of notification must American Eagle provide a Flight Attendant?
+What type of notification must Compass provide a Flight Attendant?

-If a Flight Attendant has identified sufficient facts to put American Eagle on notice either that the leave is FMLA qualifying or that American Eagle should conduct further inquiry to determine whether the leave is FMLA qualifying, American Eagle is required to either send out, or personally hand the Flight Attendant a notice designating the leave as FMLA-qualifying.
+If a Flight Attendant has identified sufficient facts to put American Eagle on notice either that the leave is FMLA qualifying or that Compass should conduct further inquiry to determine whether the leave is FMLA qualifying, Compass is required to either send out, or personally hand the Flight Attendant a notice designating the leave as FMLA-qualifying.
 This notice must also list the Flight Attendant’s specific rights and responsibilities:

 - Whether the absence will be applied to FMLA entitlement;